-At the annual General Meeting of the Company held on 24 May 2023 the general assembly has been decided upon the allocation of the results of the financial year 2022/23 to pay a dividend of EUR 1 million on 26 May 2023.
+At the annual General Meeting of the Company held on 21 May 2024 the general assembly decided to allocate the profit of the financial year 2023/24 to the retained earnings of the Company.

 As all bonds are issued by the Company and are guaranteed by Südzucker AG, the credit ratings of Südzucker AG continue to be a significant support of the bond business of SZIF.
 Credit ratings provide an opinion for the debt capital markets as to the issuer's ability to meet its financial obligations to security holders when due.
 Credit ratings represent an independent and current assessment of a company's credit standing.
-Creditworthiness checks by rating agencies have a substantial effect on a company's options for raising external funding.
+Creditworthiness checks by rating agencies have a substantial effect on a company's option for raising external funding.
 The better the rating, the easier the access to international credit markets and the more affordable the borrowings.

 Südzucker AG continues to have credit ratings assigned from both Moody's Investors Service and Standard & Poor's Global Ratings.

-Moody's current rating for Südzucker AG is Baa3/P-3 with a positive outlook (June 2023).
-The Moody's rating for the hybrid bond is B1.
-Standard & Poor's current rating for Südzucker AG is BBB-/A-3 with a positive outlook (June 2023).
-Standard & Poor's rating for the hybrid bond is B+.
+In June 2024, Moody's raised its rating for Südzucker AG from Baa3/P-3 with a positive outlook to Baa2/P-2 with a stable outlook.
+In September 2024, the outlook changed to a negative outlook.
+Moody's rating for the hybrid bond was raised to Ba3.
+In May 2024, Standard & Poor's raised its rating for Südzucker AG from BBB-/A-3 with a positive outlook to BBB/A-2 with a stable outlook.
+In September 2024, the outlook changed to a negative outlook.
+Standard & Poor's rating for the hybrid bond was raised to BB-.